-Parent has disclosed that it intends to pay regular quarterly dividends on its common stock outstanding in an amount not to exceed \$80 million per year.
-The board of Parent will evaluate whether to pay a dividend on a quarterly basis and will base its decision on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our board of directors may deem relevant.
-Accordingly, Parent may elect to discontinue payment of its quarterly dividend in connection with any such quarterly evaluation.
+We intend to pay regular quarterly dividends on our common stock outstanding in an amount not to exceed \$80 million per year.
+The board will evaluate whether to pay a dividend on a quarterly basis and will base its decisions on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our board of directors may deem relevant.
+Accordingly, the Company may elect to discontinue payment of its quarterly dividend in connection with any such quarterly evaluation.